By dentist Dr. Richard Mitchell

 They can be very successful if used correctly AND in the right situation.

 As always, an important factor in successful dental implant treatment is keeping the implants free of dental plaque build-up.
 One of the best ways of doing that is with a good toothbrush, and good brushing technique - ie. brushing for 5 to 6 minutes!.
 I usually recommend the Cybersonic Sonic Care toothbrush.
 It effectively removes plaque without any harsh vibration.
-Read a review of this toothbrush HERE, and get your discount code for a half price deal!
+Read MY review of this toothbrush HERE, and get your discount code for a half price deal!